Finance (FIN)

 3 Credits

 The course examines the financial concepts that are relevant to the function of a manager serving in a non-financial capacity.
 Topics include financial analysis, the time value of money, valuation of securities, and capital budgeting, as well as the study of financial institutions and the capital markets.
-This course serves as a prerequisite for FIN 609 and FIN 610 only.
 Credit is not available for students in the MACC or MS-AFE programs.

 Prerequisite(s): ACCT 5010 and ECON 5010